Grupo Ruptura: Lothar Charoux (1912-1987)

 Lothar Charoux was born in Vienna in 1912 into a family of artists.
 He began studying with his uncle, Austrian sculptor Siegfried Charoux.
 Moving on from his family, he settled in the epicenter of the concrete movement in 1928.
 He attended art school in São Paulo and began studying painting under Walemar da Costa, where he began painting the then traditional expressionist portraits and formal landscapes.

 After holding his first solo exhibition, he fell for the emerging ideologies of constructionist art.
 From 1948 on, he began exploring white coloring and line works on black canvases admiring the juxtaposition and luminous value it held.
 This admiration for visual tension between the work and surface it lived on can be seen through his following works of hollow geometric shapes and sharp line work that works to play with visual planes and their balance.

 Lothar Charoux's work at the Miami Sammer Gallary exhibition can be seen HERE.

 Luiz Sacilotto (1924-2003)

 Born in 1924 Luiz Sacilotto studied painting and drawing from the Brás Male Professional Institute.
 He continued his artistic studies at the Fine Arts University Center of São Paulo.
 He branched out into design, sculpture, and was fond of Brazilian abstraction.
 While exhibiting collaborated architecture works with colleagues whom he met at Bras Male Professional Institute (Marcelo Grassman, Octavio Araujo, & Andreatini.
 They become known as the Expressionist Group for their specific styles that deviate from traditional architectural norm of the time.
 During this same year he participated in the 19 Painters Exhibition in São Paulo at the Prestes Maia Gallery.
 It is during this showcase that he meets Waldemar Cordeiro, Lothar Charoux and Gerarldo de Barros.

-Luiz Sacilotto's work held at the MoMA, apart of a larger exhibition can be seen HERE.
+Luiz Sacilotto's work was held at the MoMA, as part of a larger exhibition.